 To attempt the test you must:

-- Be 16 years and 6 months or older
+- Be 17 years or older

 - Present your learner permit AND prove your identity